Lowest Forex Markup. Apply Now!!

 What is an advance remittance against imports form?

-An advance remittance form is a paper used to start and keep track of a payment made in advance by an importer to a foreign exporter before bringing in goods or services.
+An advance remittance form is an application used to start and keep track of a payment made in advance by an importer to a foreign exporter before bringing in goods or services.
 It's an important record for the deal and can have info like payment terms, amount, and necessary documents.

 In the context of foreign remittances and trade transactions in India, you may encounter terms such as: